 Parts of Te Araroa are unquestionably beautiful.
 But other parts are tedious in the extreme, with hikers forced to trudge along busy roads or through deep mud on poorly formed tracks.
 Every year a few have to be winched by helicopter out of the unforgiving Raetea Forest, not far from where I live.
 Yet they still keep coming.

 Every morning on my way to work I’d wave and wonder: Why?

 There was of course only one way to find out, so I started asking them.
 And that’s how the Te Araroa Project was born.

 Given how many people are walking Te Araroa these days, and the fact I’m almost always running late in the mornings (sorry boss!), I can only stop and talk to a small proportion of them.
 Sometimes I run into them during my own hikes around Northland; I’ve rescued a few in blister distress and bumped into others stocking up at the supermarket.

-I always ask walkers three simple questions – why they’re doing it, the best thing so far about Te Araroa, and the worst.
+I always ask walkers three simple questions – why they’re doing it, the worst thing so far about Te Araroa, and the best.